benlue/sql-soar/README.md

 Deleting entries from a table. 'query' specifies which entries will be deleted.

+* tbName: name of the table whose entries will be deleted.
+If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to do deletion.
+* query: the query condition.
+Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
+* cb: call back function which will be fed with an _err_ parameter (if any).

 Example:

     soar.del('Person', {psnID: 1}, cb);

-**query** is a query object specifying query conditions.
-Please refer to this [short article](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to use query objects effectively.

 <a name="runsql"></a>
 #### soar.runSql(conn, sql, parameters, cb)
-This function can be used to run SQL statements directly.
+This function can be used to run SQL statements directly if you still need to.
 Even though SOAR provides quite a few handy functions to access databases, sometimes you may still need to manually build a SQL statement and execute it.
 In such cases, you can use this function.

 The _conn_ argument is the database connection.
 It's optional.
 You'll pass in a connecton argument mostly because you want to do transactions.